 - "Project Proponent" means the entity that has primary responsibility for a specific project within the grant proposal.
 Project proponents receive grant funds through their relationship with the grant applicant.
 Project proponents can be those entities defined in CWC §10541(g).
 For grant solicitations where there is a single project the project proponent and the applicant can be the same entity. - Section 2.
-Section 2. - "Project" refers to an individual effort included in the Proposal that may be planning actions, in the case of planning grants; construction of physical facilities; or implementation of non-structural actions. - "Funding Source" refers to the bond measure providing funding.
+Section 2. - "Project" refers to an individual effort included in the Proposal that may be construction of physical facilities or implementation of non-structural actions. - Source" refers to the bond measure providing funding.